 Through our job readiness and resume preparation programs, Mary’s Home residents learn how to create and improve their resumes, prepare for interviews and learn a variety of basic job skills.
 All residents are required to volunteer or intern for various agencies and businesses to help them gain work experience and build their resume.

 Faith based support groups are held on site for our residents so that they can have open discussions with each other on a weekly basis.

-Mary's Home has a Licensed Mental Health counselor on staff to provide residents with individual mental health counseling if needed.
+Mary's Home has a Licensed Therapist on call to provide residents with individual mental health counseling if needed.